EXPO2025 Theme Weeks

 ・Norichika Kanie, Professor, Graduate School of Media and Governance, Keio University

-Professor Kanie will speak about the significance of the SDGs in developing countries and the role of development assistance in today's global context.
+Professor Kanie will speak about the significance of the SDGs in developing countries and the role of development cooperation in today's global context.

 11:00-12:20 Discussion "Translating Global Goals into National and Local Actions"